Appointing Directors, Company Secretary and Others

 The position of company secretary must not be left vacant for more than 6 months.
 The sole director of a VCC and the company secretary cannot be the same person.

-Every VCC must appoint an auditor within 3 months of its incorporation, unless it is exempted from audit requirements under relevant sections of the VCC Act.
+Every VCC must appoint an auditor within 3 months of its incorporation/registration.
+The audit exemptions under s205B and 205C Companies Act are not applicable to VCCs.

 Foreigners Who Wish to Incorporate a VCC in Singapore

 Foreigners who want to incorporate a VCC in Singapore must do the following: